 The library is open during station hours (8:00-5:00).
-The Trout Lake Library does not have any on-site library staff.
-Email firstname.lastname@example.org for assistance.
+The Trout Lake Station library does not have any on-site library staff.
+Email Amber Mrnak and email@example.com for assistance.

 Materials may not leave the station but may be taken to the cabins if you are staying on station.
 Materials should be signed out on the yellow pad in the library and returned to the shelves when finished.

-- Mostly covering limnology, freshwater ecology, aquatic zoology, etc, plus titles on statistics, GIS, and modeling.
-Search for these in the UW-Madison Catalog at http://search.library.wisc.edu/
+- The collection primarily contains titles focused on limnology, freshwater ecology, aquatic zoology, etc, plus titles on statistics, GIS, and modeling.

 - The library’s current journals are donations, and availability is based on when those items are donated.